wenjie2wang/touchpy/README.md

 etc. in the first row.
 In addition, the column names of ICD-10 codes have to started with `DX` or `dx` (not case-sensitive) and the column name specifying DRG codes has to start with `DRG` or `drg` (not case-sensitive).
-There has to be at least two columns of ICD-10 codes and should be only one column of DRG codes.
+There has to be at least one column of ICD-10 codes and only one column of DRG codes.
 (If multiple columns of DRG codes are detected, the last one will be used.)
 Furthermore, missing ICD-10 codes should be indicated by blanks, `NA`, or `na` (not case-sensitive).

 # Getting Started